AI-Tech-Research-Lab/AsquaredM/README.md

 Guidelines to replicate the results.

 ## FlatDARTS algorithm

-The search is performed on CIFAR-10 and the found genotype must be added to sota/cnn/genotypes.py To run the search the following scripts are used.
+The search is performed on CIFAR-10.
+On NAS-Bench-201, the evaluation on all datasets is shown after the search since accuracies are precomputed.
+On DARTS, the found genotype must be added to sota/cnn/genotypes.py and then you can run the train by launching scripts/darts-train.sh selecting the architectures and the seeds.

+To run the search the following scripts are used.
 Into the scripts folder
 - DARTS: darts-nasbench-search.sh and darts-search.sh (sam=True for FlatDARTS)